 Our least favorite thing is the traffic in the area.
 The two roads in Lucia Point are quiet streets, but Military Cutoff (the main street that leads into the neighborhood) is prone to backups and congestion.
 This is especially true in the late afternoon around rush hour.
 Of course, even at its worst, Wilmington traffic does not compare to the hustle and bustle of big city streets… so depending on where you are moving from, the traffic may not be an issue at all.

-A total of eight homes sold in the area in 2020 for a median price of $458,000.
+So far in 2023, two homes have sold in Lucia Point for an average price of $717,500.
 Lucia Point is in the Wrightsville Beach Elementary, Noble Middle, New Hanover High school districts.